yuschick/horologist/README.md

 #### chronograph {Object}
 - **buttons** (*Object*): An object containing the IDs of the start and reset buttons used to trigger and control the chronograph
 - **hands** (*Object*): An object containing the IDs of the hands of the chronograph.
-By default, TickTock supports a tenth-second hand, second hand, and minute
+By default, TickTock supports tenth-second, second, minute, and hour hands.
+The second and minute hands are required.
 - **flyback** (*Boolean*): *Default: false* Set this property to *true* if the chronograph hands should return to their original positions and continue running when the reset button is pressed while the chronograph is running.

 ## Todo